 Vertigo Information - Balance Disorders

 What is BPPV?

-Although BPPV can be bothersome, it’s rarely serious except when it increases the chance of falls.
-BPPV is not a sign of a severe problem; it usually disappears within a few days of the first episode.
+Although BPPV can be uncomfortable, it is rarely serious, except when it increases the risk of falls.
+It is not a sign of a severe condition and often improves within a few days after the first episode.

+Vertigo Information - Balance Disorders